rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 To validate a DNS challenge, the server performs the following steps:

 1. Compute the SHA-256 digest of the key authorization
-2. Query for a PTR record for the IP identifiers relevant reverse mapping based on its version
+2. Query for a PTR record for the IP identifier's relevant reverse mapping based on its version
 2. Query for TXT records for the computed validation domain name
 3. Verify that the contents of one of the TXT records matches the digest value